LACMTA/loader/README.md

 Start by installing python 2.7, PostgreSQL 9.1+, PostGIS v2.2+, and git on your system.

 ## This was installed on AWS T2.large EC2 instance.
-Ubuntu 16.04 installed on 16GB of SSD.
+Ubuntu 16.04 installed on 24GB SSD.

 ```
 # get PostGIS & PostgreSQL installed